xiqinliu/xiqinliu.github.io/about.md

 layout: page
 title: About
 ---

-**Not Pure Poole** is a simple, beautiful, and powerful Jekyll theme for blogs.
-It is built on [Poole](https://github.com/poole/poole) and [Pure](https://purecss.io/).

-For more information about Not Pure Poole, please browse the [README](https://github.com/vszhub/not-pure-poole) file.
+Hi, thanks for visiting my blog, to know more information about me, you can browse my [personal page](https://github.com/poole/poole)